 Think New Orleans and you will likely conjure up Cajun and Creole foods.
 While people living outside the Big Easy may use the terms interchangeably, people in the know do make a couple of distinctions: Cajun food, which often bears the tab of the country version of Creole food, does not include tomatoes in its recipes, while Creole food does.
-They both use Andouille (pronounced ahn-DOO-ee), a spicy sausage made from smoked pork.
+They both use andouille (ahn-DOO-ee), a spicy sausage made from smoked pork.

 Andouille sausage is thought to have originated in France or Germany, countries that both have rich and extensive traditions of sausage making.
 The French creators call their sausage-making charcuterie.

-Indeed, andouille is a mainstay of Cajun cuisine, which traces its roots to the Arcadians, Canadian immigrants of French origin, and also Creole, which represents a highly eclectic mix of French, Spanish, German, West African, Caribbean, and Native American influences.
+Indeed, andouille is a mainstay of Cajun cuisine, which traces its roots to the Arcadians, Canadian immigrants of French origin, and also Creole, which represents a highly eclectic mix of French, Spanish, German, West African, Caribbean, and Indigenous influences.

 Today andouille sausage is associated with the cuisine of Louisiana, which is the center of the United States' vibrant Cajun and Creole communities.